Further evidence of Quasiperiodic Eruptions in a tidal disruption event AT2019vcb by SRG/eROSITA: Discussion

 \citetalias{Quintin2023} presents strong evidence that the 'half flare' detected by \textit{XMM-Newton} is likely a QPE event.
 The non-astrophysical sources (e.g. a particle background event) were excluded by the authors through careful data analysis.
 The alternative astrophysical scenario is that the flare was generated by the TDE itself as a delayed (wrt the optical peak) onset of X-ray emission from the star disruption or a re-brightening flare associated with the existing TDE.
 Both appear to be unlikely based on the observed properties of the source and prior \textit{Swift/XRT} observation of the TDE decay.
 The X-ray luminosity evolution of AT2019vcb is presented in Fig. \ref{fig:lc_lumin}, where some data from \citetalias{Quintin2023} is also shown, including the 'half flare' light curve.

 QPE nature of the flare is plausible given its luminosity, spectra and time-scales involved (\citetalias{Quintin2023}).
 Our findings reported here provide further evidence that AT2019vcb is a bona fide QPE.
-The main observation is that we indeed observe a \textit{short} flare of large amplitude and with a soft spectrum akin to the six known QPE sources (see introduction).
-We measure the temperature and emission radius of a black body model as $\sim130\pm10$ eV, $1.7\pm1.0\times 10^6$ km, which are broadly in agreement with the values reported by \citetalias{Quintin2023}, the peak temperature of $114\pm3$ eV and emission radius in the range of $2-3\times 10^6$ km.
+The main observation is that we indeed observe a \textit{short} flare of large amplitude and with a soft spectrum akin to the eight known QPE sources (see introduction).
+We measure the temperature and emission radius of a black body model as $\sim130\pm10$ eV, $1.6\pm1.0\times 10^6$ km, which are broadly in agreement with the values reported by \citetalias{Quintin2023}, the peak temperature of $114\pm3$ eV and emission radius in the range of $2-3\times 10^6$ km.

 eRASS1 data provide constraints on the temporal characteristics of the flare.
-We operate in terms of full-width at half maximum (FWHM) to determine the duration or rise/fall times of the eruption.
+As QPE events may have rather complicated light curves, definition of their lifetime is not unique.
+For the purpose of the discussion below we will operate in terms of full-width at half maximum (FWHM) to determine the duration or rise/fall times of the eruption.
 The rise time is likely shorter than 4 hours.
 If eROSITA missed the peak of luminosity, which is quite likely, the fall time can be somewhat shorter or longer than 4 hours but remains in the several hours range.
-The FWHM duration is less than or equal to 8 hours, similar to the flare from \textit{XMM-Newton} data assuming symmetrical eruption.
+The FWHM duration is less than or equal to 8 hours, similar to the flare from \textit{XMM-Newton} data assuming they reached the peak and symmetrical eruption.
 However, eROSITA data provide evidence of the asymmetry of the flare similar to eRO-QPE1 \citep{Arcodia2021, Quintin2023}.

 If we operate in terms of duration at $\geq$1/10th of the maximum, then the rise time is still less than 4 hours, and fall times are between 4 and 8 hours.
 The duration in this case is less than 12 hours.
 Those figures are with the caveat that the quiescent levels were not detected by eROSITA.